bryomajor/memoirs/README.md

 As a user of the web application you will be able to:

 1. See all posted photos
+2. View photos by location
-2. See each photo's description and location on hover.
+3. See each photo's description and location on hover.
-3. Be able to copy a photo's url to the clipboard
+4. Be able to copy a photo's url to the clipboard
-4. Click on `view image` to expand a photo
+5. Click on `view image` to expand a photo
-5. Search for a photo
+6. Search for a photo by category e.g. _outdoor_, _photoshoot_

 ## Specifications
 | Behavior            | Input                         | Output                        |